1950 East Pakistan riots: Kalshira massacre

 On 20 December 1949, four police constables raided the house of one Joydev Brahma in the village of Kalshira under Mollahat police station in Bagerhat sub-division in the district of Khulna, in search of some suspected communists, late in the night.
-Failed to find any suspects the constables tried to rape the wife of Brahma.
+Having failed to find any suspects, the constables tried to rape the wife of Brahma.
 Her cry alerted him and his companions, who in a desperate bid to save her attacked two constables, one of whom died on the spot.
 The remaining two raised an alarm and the neighbouring people came to their rescue.

 On the next day, the District Superintendent of Police arrived in Kalshira accompanied by armed police contingent and the Ansars and attacked Kalshira and other neighbouring Hindu villages mercilessly.
 They encouraged Muslims from neighbouring villages to loot the Hindu properties.
 A number of Hindus were killed, men and women were forcibly converted.
 Images were broken and shrines were desecrated.
 All the 350 homesteads in the village, except three, were demolished.
 The cattle and boats were forcibly taken away.
-Within a month of the massacre 30,000 Hindus fled from Khulna to India.
+Within a month of the massacre, 30,000 Hindus fled from Khulna to India.

 Nachole massacre

 Nachole was a police station in the Nawabganj sub-division of the Rajshahi district.
 During the Partition of India, the entire Nawabganj sub-division was transferred from Malda district, which went to India, to Rajshahi district that fell in Pakistan.
 The area under Nachole police station was the non-Muslim majority.
 It was inhabited by Santals and Bengali Hindu castes like the Kshatriyas, Bhuindas and Kaibartas.
-After the Partition, the Tebhaga Movement was brutally suppressed in the newly formed state of Pakistan.
+After partition, the Tebhaga Movement was brutally suppressed in the newly formed state of Pakistan.
 However, in Nachole, the movement was still alive through the covert activities of the leading operating from underground.
 From the autumn of 1949, the leaders began to succeed in implementing the Tebhaga principles through persuasion, coercion and in some cases, force.

 On 5 January 1950, five policemen from the Nachole police station were killed by the Santals in Chandipur village after they opened fire to disperse the villagers who had gathered to protest the arrest of one of the villagers.
-The Government of Pakistan responded to this incident by sending a 2,000 strong army contingent and the police and the East Pakistan Ansars on 7 January.
+The government of Pakistan responded to this incident by sending a 2,000 strong army contingent and the police and the Ansars on 7 January.
 They set fire to twelve villages, ransacked the huts and killed many villagers on their way to Chandipur.
 In Chandipur, they tortured the men, raped the women and set fire to the dwellings.
 Hundreds of Santals and Hindus were killed.
 At Rohanpur, Ila Mitra, one of the movement leaders, was arrested with hundreds of peasants.
 After being taken to the Nachole police station, they were tortured by the police to extract the name of the leaders.
 Around 70 to 100 peasants died of police excesses.
 Ila Mitra was tortured and raped for four days before being transferred to Nawabganj police station.